vrnvu/vrnvu.github.io/_posts/2020-12-01-epoche-on-elements.md

 > Test input for validity and plausiblity

+Don't validate.
+Parse.
+Use your type system.

 > Make sure input cannot violate the limits of the program.

 > Terminate input by end-of-file or marker, not by count.

 > Identify bad input; recover if possible.

+If your code can recover it's well written.

 > Treat end of file conditions in a uniform manner.